ebermudez/edo-website-v4/index.md

 - Software that solves problems and needs for real people.
 - Respectful human conditions for every employee.
-- Work with purpose - as a founder or as an IC.
+- Work with purpose - as a founder or as an individual contributor.
 - Meaningful collaboration that benefits everyone involved.

 ---